mdtanker/polartoolkit/docs/installation.md

     mamba install geopandas pygmt --force-reinstall

+If you get errors related to the PyProj EPSG database, try the following:

+    mamba install -c conda-forge proj-data

 If you get an error related to traitlets run the following command as discussed [here](https://github.com/microsoft/vscode-jupyter/issues/5689#issuecomment-829538285):

     mamba install ipykernel --update-deps --force-reinstall